alfasst/fastblog/_posts/2020-09-17-R-Julia-Jupyter.md

 `$ sudo apt update && sudo apt install r-base`

 ### Setting Up Jupyter for R
-Running `R` in terminal/cmd, will open R interactive shell.
+Running `R` in terminal, will open R interactive shell.
 But if you are using Gnu/Linux, you have to do `sudo R` to install packages.
 Anyway, open R shell.
 Then:
 1. Install IRkernel:<br/>
 `> install.packages('IRkernel')`
 2. Make the kernel available to Jupyter:<br/>